gpalex07/HotspotMap/README.md

 - Go in the folder */path/to/phphm/HotspotMap/* and type *composer install*.
 This will install all the dependencies of the project.
 - In the system tray, right click the EasyPHP icon and select Configuration, then Apache.
 This will open httpd.conf.
 In virtualhost localweb, change the DocumentRoot to your folder */path/to/phphm/HotspotMap* so that 127.0.0.1 points to this folder, and also change the directory of the virtualhost to */path/to/phphm/HotspotMap*.
 - Still in this file, change the listening port from 80 to 8080.
+- Still in this file, comment the line *Alias /home* by adding a # symbol before it.
+This is very important!
 - Now you need to import the hotspotmap database in your myqsl server.
 Use EasyPHP's PhpMyAdmin, then create a new database called *hotspotmap* (respect lower case here).
 Then click on it and *import* the file in */path/to/phphm/HotspotMap/database*.
 After doing this, a new table called *locations* should have been added.
 - Now create a new mysql user.
 On EasyPHP PhpMyAdmin's main page click Users > Add a user > then set name = isima and password = isima and for client select local.
 Check *All priviledges* and validate.
 - Still in Users, for the user *isima* click on Change user priviledges.
 Then in *Specific priviledges on a database* select *hotspotmap*.
 Check the checkbox *check all* to give all priviledges on the database *hotspotmap* to user *isima*.